 There have been records of peregrines nesting at Salisbury Cathedral since 1864.
 For nearly 90 years, these birds lived peacefully on our Tower, until the use of harmful pesticides (such as DDT), and persecution, led to a lengthy absence.

 In 2014 a mated pair of peregrines nested, producing and fledging four chicks successfully in a nestbox built by the Works Yard team.
 Since then peregrines have hatched and fledged from the Tower every year except for 2018, when a territorial battle between two females prevented laying.

 Our YouTube livestreams of the peregrines nesting are watched by thousands of people across the world every Spring.

 Naming the Chicks

 Each year, the names of our peregrine chicks are focused on a particular theme.
-For example in 2021, throughout the COVID-19 lockdown, our chicks were named after historical pioneers of public health.
+In 2023, to mark the Coronation of King Charles III, the names had a royal theme and the three chicks were named Lily, Rex and Rose.

 During peregrine nesting season each year, we run a livestream so eager birdwatchers can keep an eye on the chicks’ progress.
 You can watch our livestreams directly from the Tower or reflect on previous years.Watch Now